Embouchure collapse: Mouthpiece pressure

 The subject of mouthpiece pressure is closely related to the issue of embouchure collapse/embouchure overuse.

 Many brass instrumentalists argue that excessive mouthpiece pressure is a major cause of embouchure problems and can be a factor in causing embouchure collapse.
-However, the pressure of the mouthpiece is not static during playing: it increases the higher the register a player plays and the louder the volume level.
+However, the pressure of the mouthpiece is not static during playing: it increases the higher the register a player plays and the louder the volume level, although excessive mouthpeice pressure regardless of how loud or high you play can lead to a bunch of problems for your playing in the long run.
 Also, a little mouthpiece pressure is essential to provide a seal between the player's embouchure and the instrument; without this, all the air would escape before entering the instrument and no sound would be emitted (brass instruments are dependent on airflow to produce sound).

 Embouchure collapse is far more common among trumpet and horn players.
 Both of these instruments have mouthpieces with a small circumference and surface area, and therefore the pressure is presumably greater, as the force of the mouthpiece on the face is more concentrated.
 This is by the principle of physics that pressure is the amount of force divided by the area on which the force is exerted.

 As a result of a lack of scientific evidence (no scientific study into mouthpiece pressure as a cause of embouchure collapse has ever been done), the equally valid argument that all brass players can suffer embouchure collapse, and the subjective (not static) nature of mouthpiece pressure, knowledge of mouthpiece pressure as a cause of embouchure collapse is limited.